 Warfarin is an anticoagulant medicine (blood thinner).
 Warfarin-induced skin necrosis refers to a rare condition in which there is paradoxical blood clotting.
-Blood clots block the blood vessels and cause necrosis, i.e., an area of skin is destroyed.
-Warfarin induced skin necrosis affects one in every 10,000 patients prescribed warfarin.
+Blood clots block the blood vessels and cause necrosis, where an area of skin is destroyed.
+Warfarin-induced skin necrosis affects one in every 10,000 patients prescribed warfarin.

-The onset is usually within the first 2 to 5 days of warfarin therapy, when the blood tends to clot more than is normal.
-Skin necrosis affects areas of the body with a high fat content, such as breasts, thighs, buttocks, hips and abdomen.
+The onset is usually within the first 2 to 5 days of warfarin therapy when the blood tends to clot more than is normal.
+Skin necrosis affects areas of the body with a high fat content.

 Warfarin-induced skin necrosis is more common in women than men.
 It usually occurs between the age of 50 and 70 years.
 It is more common in obese patients and perimenopausal women.

 Warfarin-induced skin necrosis is more likely if warfarin is given without heparin or if a higher loading dose of warfarin is given in the first day or two of treatment.